2008 Korean Series: Game 1, October 26

-The first game of the series began at the home stadium of the Wyverns, but they failed to get the victory on opening game 2 years straight as Doosan got a decisive 5–2 victory, thanks to the excellent pitching of Matt Randal.
-Young prodigy Kim Kwang-hyun started for the Wyverns but was unable to shut down Doosan's hitting.
+The first game of the series began at the home stadium of the Wyverns.
+However, they failed to get the victory on the opening game 2 years straight as Doosan got a decisive 5–2 victory, thanks to the excellent pitching of Matt Randal.
+Young prodigy Kim Kwang-hyun started for the Wyverns could not shut down Doosan's hitting.

 SK struck first, as 2007's MVP Kim Jae-hyun shot a solo home run over the right field fence.
 Doosan answered back in the 5th, when Chae Sang-byung got onto 1st base with a line drive towards 3rd base.
 Jeon Sang-ryeol bunt-sacrificed, then Chae advanced to 3rd on a passed ball.
 Lee Jong-wook hit him home with a single.
 Doosan went ahead in the 6th, as Kim Dong-joo hit a double, advanced on a sacrifice, then Ko Young-min got a base on balls.
 Doosan used power hitter Choi Jun-seok as a pinch hitter, and it paid off, as he hammered the ball, allowing Ko to score from first.
 Doosan added to their lead in the 7th, as Lee Jong-wook scored with help from Oh Jae-won and Ko Young-min.
 Hong Sung-heon shot a solo home run in the 9th, but it wasn't necessary.
 SK tried to fight back, but managed to only score one more run in the bottom of the 7th.
 A combination of Randal's pitching, as well as reliever Lee Jae-woo shut down the Wyverns.